 In April, Jiyu became the first D4D dog to graduate as such, at a ceremony held at Southbank in Melbourne.
 Other Assistance dogs to graduate that day were providing support to people with physical disabilities, autism and PTSD.
 It was wonderful to see the huge impact the organization is having in these areas, and humbling to think that we, also, have been embraced by Assistance Dogs Australia and HammondCare in this program.
 Jiyu looked very ‘nose-in-the-air superior’ as he showed off his mortar board!

 In May, our N.Z daughter and her three boys, aged 12, 11 and 9 years, came to Melbourne for a week.
 They loved being with us and Jiyu, and we had numerous excursions together.
 I showed them Jiyu’s response to the ‘visit’ command, whereby Jiyu quietly places his chin on my open hands and gazes into my eyes.
-This impressed the boys no end, but somehow it didn’t quite work for them when they raced into the house all shouting out ‘visit! visit! visit!’, expecting Jiyu to do her stuff.
+This impressed the boys no end, but somehow it didn’t quite work for them when they raced into the house all shouting out ‘visit! visit! visit!’, expecting Jiyu to do his stuff.
 They were quite rightly thoroughly ignored by the discerning dog.

 In June, we three were honoured to be invited to attend HammondCare’s Dementia conference (‘Are we there yet?’) at the Sydney Hilton, together with superdogs Nina and Lucky and their respective owners.
 The conference was a huge event, and one session was devoted to the use of ‘dementia dogs’ like ours.
 So far, the concept looks promising and more dogs are joining the ranks.
 We were kept very busy throughout, in part with media events and at other times being snaffled by the two delightful Assistance Dogs trainers from Sydney, Katie and Rosie.
 These superb experts took every opportunity to give us extra training, discuss strategies and listen to our concerns–so valuable, so much appreciated!

 Rolf has had a little set-back with his dementia after having to stop taking one medication because of unwelcome side-effects.
-The marvellous thing is that his relationship with Jiyu is unchanged–he loves that dog, talks to him, croons over him, tells him he’s wonderful, and leads him on our walks as always.
+The marvelous thing is that his relationship with Jiyu is unchanged–he loves that dog, talks to him, croons over him, tells him he’s wonderful, and leads him on our walks as always.
 What would we do without him?